loresoft/Injectio/README.md

 # Injectio

-Source generator that generates dependency injection registration during compile time
+Source generator that automatically registers discovered services in the dependency injection container

 ## Features